 Sara has served on the board since June 2011 and is Chair of the Membership and Marketing Committee.
 After 15 years as a healthcare fundraising executive in Colorado, Texas and Washington, Sara chose to combine her abilities with her passion for animal welfare in January 2006 by accepting a position as Executive Director of Blue Mountain Humane Society in Walla Walla, WA.
 Sara is a Certified Fund Raising Executive (CFRE) with experience in capital campaigns and special event planning as well as non-profit board development.
 She and her husband Peter share their home with two mixed-breed dogs, Jet Li and Sami Sue, and two rescue cats, Winchester and Little Leaning Larry.

 Kelly Hill has been working in animal welfare for the past ten years.
 She began her career at NOAH, working as a kennel technician while attending college, and worked her way up to Interim Executive Director and Director of Operations over the course of seven years.
-More recently, Kelly has served as the Executive Director of Spay to Save located out on the Olympic Peninsula and is currently a Professional Responder with the ASPCA working on large scale animal cruelty cases and disaster response.
+More recently, Kelly has served as the Executive Director of Spay to Save located out on the Olympic Peninsula, and also as a Professional Responder with the ASPCA working on large scale animal cruelty cases and disaster response.
+Today, Kelly holds the title of Volunteer Programs Manager at PAWS in Lynnwood, Washington.
 She attended the University of Washington, focusing her studies on Sociology and Criminology.
 When she’s not traveling on deployments, Kelly loves spending time with her sweet corgi/border collie mix Jasper and her orange tabby named Liam.
 Living up in beautiful Bellingham, Kelly enjoys going hiking and camping with her dog, family, and friends!

 Gail has served as Executive Director at SpokAnimal C.A.R.E. in Spokane since 1986.
 She has served for many years on the Federation Board of Directors and has also served on the Board of the Washington Animal Control Association (WACA).
 In her spare time, she raises Lipizzan horses, manages rental properties, and tries to keep up as chauffer of a 14-year-old athlete.